 The majority of students enter with a baccalaureate degree, required premedical sciences, and/or optional scores from the Medical College Admission Test, directly into the MD Program.
 These students generally complete the requirements for the MD degree after 10 semesters of successful academic progress.
 Students receive preparation for the United States Medical Licensing Examination (USMLE) through the Basic Science curriculum, review courses, simulated USMLE exams, and taking all course examinations in USMLE format.

-Caribbean Medical University’s curriculum is comprises of 10 semesters: 4 semesters of Basic Medical Sciences taught at the Curacao campus and 6 semesters of Clinical Medical Sciences taught at affiliated hospitals and clinical centers in the United States.
+Caribbean Medical University’s curriculum is comprised of 10 semesters: 4 semesters of Basic Medical Sciences and 1 semester of ICM Curricula taught at the Curacao campus and 5 semesters of Clinical Medical Sciences lasting 16 weeks each taught at affiliated hospitals and clinical centers in the United States.
+This is aimed at synchronizing with the American Medical Schools.

 During semesters 1-4, students concentrate on studying Basic Medical Sciences for 16 months.
 CMU administers both subject and comprehensive review exams intended to provide students with the opportunity to familiarize themselves with the national board medical examinations “NBME”.

 While they are counted toward a student’s academic grade, they are also used to assess his or her readiness to be certified to take the medical board examinations.

 The Basic Science semesters follow the new paradigm in medical education.
 All of the traditional didactic classroom and lab work is conducted in modern facilities, and clinical experiences begin in the first semester at three hospitals located on Curacao